JayCeeKay1991/foosha/README.md

 To collaborate, fork this repo and clone it into a local repository.
 Run `npm install` from client and server separately.
 The client is started by running `npm run dev` from the client root folder.
+The server is started by running `npm start` from the server root folder.
-To connect your own database, you might want to adapt `server/model/index.js` locally.
+To connect your own database, you might want to adapt a .env file locally with variables as defined in server/config.js.

+## Tech stack
+### Front end
+- React
+- CSS
+- Cloudinary
+- React-google-maps

+### Back end & data
+- Node.js
+- Express
+- Mongo DB
+- Mongoose

-### Ideas for further development
+### Suggestions for further development

 - Sorting conversations by newest message and highlight unread messages
 - Mark conversations when the corresponding food item is no longer available